Triamec/DirectFeed/README.md

 A simple motion profile, `data.txt`, is shipped as example, look in the `DirectFeedApplication` project.

-The motion profile needs to correspond with the `Axis` and `PositionDimensionality` preferences as introduced in chapter 1.1 above.
+The motion profile needs to correspond with the `Axis` and `PositionDimensionality` preferences as introduced above.
 For each specified axis, `PositionDimensionality` number of columns need to be specified, in correct order.
 Columns exceeding that requirement will be ignored.

 Beneath the provided sample `data.txt` profile, simple profiles may be created using the scope of the